Rajoooooo/Salesforce-Capstone/README.md

 These test cases ensure that the system not only saves records correctly but also triggers the appropriate downstream logic such as record creation, status updates, and email communication, thereby validating the reliability of the overall CRM process.

 <img width="1906" height="932" alt="Phase 4-milestone28 act 3 (1)" src="https://github.com/user-attachments/assets/c8da7471-6c71-4ee8-ac79-93b8bb302414" />

 ## Milestone 29: Data Import Wizard

 To populate the system with sample data, we prepared CSV files for Customer Info, TravelPackage, and Employee objects, each containing at least 20 well-structured records including all required fields.
 Using the Salesforce Data Import Wizard, we imported these records by navigating to Setup > Data Import Wizard, selecting the relevant object (e.g., Customer Info), and choosing the “Add new records” option.
 After uploading the CSV file, we reviewed and manually mapped the fields where necessary.
 Once confirmed, we proceeded with the import and monitored the job’s progress via Setup > Bulk Data Load Jobs.
 This process was repeated for all three objects to ensure accurate and complete data population.

 <img width="1902" height="877" alt="Phase 4-milestone29 Customer Info data (1)" src="https://github.com/user-attachments/assets/d47e8c7b-778e-43d8-874f-8e877e1172b3" />

+## Phase 5: Deployment, Documentation & Maintenance

+# Deployment Strategy

+The deployment of components from sandbox to production was primarily handled using Change Sets.
+Standard objects, fields, workflows, approval processes, and validation rules were included in outbound change sets.
+For components not supported by change sets—such as Lightning Web Components (LWC) and custom metadata—Salesforce DX and Workbench were used for deployment.
+Before deploying to production, all components were validated and tested in a full sandbox environment to avoid disruption and ensure a smooth rollout.

+# System Maintenance and Monitoring

+To ensure long-term stability and reliability, the system is maintained through regular monitoring of scheduled jobs, flows, and Apex processes.
+Admins review system logs, exception messages, and monitor email alerts generated by the platform.
+Performance and user feedback are also considered to identify areas needing optimization.
+Periodic reviews of test coverage, record visibility, and user permissions help in maintaining system health and scalability.
+Metadata backups are taken regularly to prepare for any future recovery needs.
+# Troubleshooting Approach

+Troubleshooting follows a structured process.
+For Apex errors or failed automation, debug logs are reviewed to trace the source of issues.
+Flow error messages, email alerts, and system logs are used to pinpoint where failures occur in business processes.
+Issues are first reproduced in the sandbox, where fixes are tested thoroughly before deploying to production.
+For critical components, a rollback plan is prepared using metadata backups or prior change set versions.
+This approach ensures minimal downtime and secure, fast resolution of problems.

+## Conculsion

+The successful development and implementation of the Tours & Travels CRM on the Salesforce platform marks a significant step toward modernizing and streamlining operations in the travel and tourism industry.
+By combining robust data models, process automation, custom interfaces, and secure access controls, the system addresses core business challenges such as booking complexity, customer engagement, payment tracking, and employee coordination.
+Through the integration of custom objects, Apex logic, Flows, approval processes, and dynamic forms, the CRM ensures an efficient and user-friendly experience across departments.
+Rigorous testing, field history tracking, role-based access, and data validation mechanisms further enhance reliability and data integrity.
+With real-time dashboards, responsive Lightning pages, and custom Lightning Web Components, users can interact with the system seamlessly and make data-driven decisions.
+The structured deployment and ongoing maintenance strategy ensures scalability and sustainability in future phases.
+Overall, the Tours & Travels CRM provides a comprehensive, scalable, and secure solution tailored to the operational needs of a travel agency, setting the foundation for improved efficiency, customer satisfaction, and business growth.

+## What I have learn

+Throughout the development of the Tours & Travels CRM capstone project, I gained valuable hands-on experience in designing and implementing a complete Salesforce-based solution that aligns with real business needs.
+One of the most significant learning outcomes was deepening my understanding of Salesforce’s core features, such as creating and customizing objects, fields, and validation rules.
+I applied these concepts in building objects like Bookings, Travel Packages, and Customer Info, ensuring that each component accurately captured the required data.
+I also configured field dependencies and validation rules to maintain data consistency and enforce user-friendly interactions.

+A key area of growth was in implementing process automation.
+I learned to use declarative tools like Workflow Rules, Process Builder, Record-Triggered Flows, and Approval Processes to automate critical business actions, such as auto-generating follow-up tasks, updating booking statuses, and managing cancellation approvals with email notifications.
+Additionally, I developed Apex Triggers and Classes to handle custom logic, including automated record creation for related objects and asynchronous processing using Queueable and Schedulable Apex for tasks like sending reminders and confirmation emails.

+In terms of data management, I became proficient with tools such as the Data Import Wizard and gained a clear understanding of how to maintain data quality through Matching Rules and Duplicate Rules.
+This allowed me to prevent redundant entries and ensure accurate customer records.
+I also utilized Field History Tracking to monitor updates to sensitive data fields, supporting traceability and accountability.

+Another crucial aspect of this project was understanding Salesforce security features.
+I learned to manage data access using Profiles, Roles, Permission Sets, and Sharing Rules.
+These configurations allowed me to implement role-based access control while maintaining record-level visibility across departments like Finance, Marketing, and Customer Service.
+I also explored UI customization by creating a Lightning App, updating page layouts, and using Dynamic Forms.
+Building and deploying a Lightning Web Component (LWC) for filtering Travel Packages further expanded my skills in front-end development on the Salesforce platform.

+Testing and debugging were essential throughout the project.
+I wrote Apex test classes to verify automation logic and ensure deployment readiness.
+I also performed functional and UI testing, reviewed debug logs, and documented issues and resolutions.
+These practices helped ensure the CRM functioned smoothly and met all project requirements.

+Lastly, this project strengthened my ability to gather and analyze requirements, plan development phases, and document system configurations.
+It taught me how to think critically, apply practical Salesforce solutions, and maintain a balance between functionality, security, and usability.
+Overall, the capstone project was a comprehensive learning experience that enhanced both my technical capabilities and problem-solving skills within the Salesforce ecosystem.